iterative/dvc.org/content/docs/command-reference/exp/run.md

 <abbr>workspace</abbr> (overwriting any further changes done by the stage).

 `dvc exp run` again will continue from this point (useful for interrupted runs).
-Use `--reset` to roll-back the workspace to `HEAD` and restart the whole experiment.
+Use `--reset` to reset (remove) any existing `checkpoint` outputs in your workspace before running the experiment.
+Note that `--reset` overrides any existing `dvc.lock` entries for `checkpoint` outputs.
 Alternatively, you can use `--rev` to continue from a specific (previous) checkpoint.

 Note that `dvc exp show` displays checkpoints with a special branching format.